ssjshields/pz-toolbox/README.md

 # Features
 <b>For players:</b>

-• Fix mod mismatches quickly - (Failed to join server error)
+• Resolve mod mismatches quickly - (Failed to join server error)

+• Repair mods with missing files - (File not found on client/ server - WIP; I NEED LOGS WITH THESE ERRORS!!!)

 • Fetch and upload error logs - (Displays the filename and directory for the user)